Academic Sanctions Appeals Process

-The vice dean will serve ex-officio to assist with process but will not participate in discussions or deliberations.
+The vice dean will serve ex-officio to assist with the process but will not participate in discussions or deliberations.

 The student must submit their appeal in writing along with supporting documents to the vice dean for education within 10 business days of being notified of an academic sanction.
 The written appeal should address each of the reasons that were provided for the sanction and state why the sanction is not appropriate in their situation.
-In essence the student should answer the question, “I should not be sanctioned because….”
+In essence, the student should answer the question, “I should not be sanctioned because….”
 Any background information to support the student’s argument should be provided at that time.

 Pending the determination of the appeals committee, the student will be allowed to continue course work provided they are not felt to be a threat to themselves or others.

-A list of the committee members who will be participate on the committee will be forwarded to the student.
+A list of the committee members who will participate on the committee will be forwarded to the student.
 The student has the option of challenging any member of the committee that is felt to be prejudiced against them because of personal interactions, previous assessments, or participation in prior academic sanction committees.
 These members will be replaced by faculty members who have no previous interactions with the student.

 The vice dean will create a summary report for the committee explaining the reason for the sanction and include supporting documents from the program and student.

-The vice dean will supply the student’s written appeal request, the summary report and any other pertinent documents to the committee for review.
+The vice dean will supply the student’s written appeal request, the summary report, and any other pertinent documents to the committee for review.